aquabu/remy/README.md

 these cookbook directories should be in the [standard Opscode Chef cookbooks format](http://wiki.opscode.com/display/chef/Cookbooks) ).
-The location of the chef cookbooks directory is specified in the Remy configuration (see [remy.rb](http://www.github.com/gregwoodward/remy_cluster_rails_example/blob/master/config/initializers/remy.rb)); the default location is /var/chef on the remote boxes.
+The location of the chef cookbooks directory is specified in the Remy configuration (see [remy.rb](http://www.github.com/gregwoodward/remy_cluster_rails_example/blob/master/config/initializers/remy.rb)); the default location is /var/chef on the remote boxes, and is typically put in RAILS_ROOT/chef/cookbooks in your local Rails app.
 Within one of these YAML files, create an array of servers as specified by :servers (see [chef/config/chef.yml](http://www.github.com/gregwoodward/remy_cluster_rails_example/blob/master/chef/config/chef.yml) ).
 The values in the yml config files which are loaded last take precedence over those which were loaded earlier, and options passed directly into Remy take